THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 Christian saints are promised spiritual resurrection.
 Their new bodies will be

-made for heaven, like Jesus after his resurrection.
-The world’s resurrection will
+made for heaven, like Jesus after he resurrected (1 Jn.
+3:2).
+The heavenly bodies

-The heavenly body of Christian saints is part of the new birth Church covenant.
+for Christian saints are part of the new birth Church covenant.
+They will awaken

 1 Cor.
 15:48,